pruthvi-naskanti/health-wellness/README.md

 A certain HEALTH WELLNEESS is interested in storing information about USER,DAILYLEVEL,USER_POINTS,CHALLENGE_NAME,GROUP_MEMBER,GROUP AND TARGET.

-For each USER,The HEALTH WELLNESS would like to store a Unique UserId, EMAIL,USER_NAME,USER_ROLE,PASSWORD,DATE CREATED,DATE_LAST_ACCESSED,HEIGHT,WEIGHT,IS DIABETES,AGE,GENER.
+For each USER,The HEALTH WELLNESS would like to store a Unique UserId, EMAIL,USER_NAME,USER_ROLE,PASSWORD,DATE CREATED,DATE_LAST_ACCESSED,HEIGHT,WEIGHT,IS DIABETES,AGE,GENDER.

 For each GROUP,The Health wellness would like to store a Group unique Id,name,Creator and Date_Created,Date_Last_EDited.